-The applicable new rules, which include, in particular, transparency and authorisation requirements, will differ based on the characteristics of the token, as MiCA differentiates between e-money tokens, asset-referenced tokens and utility tokens.
+The new rules, particularly those relating to transparency and authorisation requirements, will vary depending on the specific characteristics of e-money tokens, asset-referenced tokens, and utility tokens.

-12.4 Regulation of "Issuers" of Blockchain Assets
+10.4 Regulation of "Issuers" of Blockchain Assets

-The Securities Market Commission's first regulatory approach consisted of a communication to entities involved in launching initial coin offerings (ICOs) regarding the legal qualification of issued crypto-assets.
+The CMVM's first regulatory approach consisted of communicating with entities involved in launching initial coin offerings (ICOs) regarding the legal qualification of issued crypto-assets.
 It stipulated that such an asset must meet the following requirements to be considered a security: